 • a self-addressed stamped envelope (SASE), if you send us hard copies of your submission.

-If possible, send this package to us as an email attachment.
-IP is a green publisher, so we do our best to minimise the amount of paper in the environment.
+If possible, send this package to us as an email (Word or Pages, preferred) attachment.
+IP is a green publisher, so we do our best to minimise our carbon footprint.

 Submissions must be accompanied by the application fee of AU$77 for Australian residents or AU$70 for authors living overseas, with some exceptions.
 We waive the initial fee for authors coming to us via recognised agents, or for authors who have published a book with a national commercial (not vanity) publisher.
 Query us if you're in doubt.
 We also offer an exemption from this initial fee if you are a full-time student or hold a federal concession card (proof required with your submission).
-Include a cheque, money order or include your MasterCard or Visa details in your covering letter (number on the card, name of the card holder, expiry date).
+We'll send you an invoice with instructions on how to pay us by Electronic Funds Transfer (EFT) in your chosen currency (we accept US$, CA$, NZ$s, with direct deposits available to our bank accounts in those countries.
+We can also send you a PayPal invoice for credit card or bank account debit (2-3% surcharge applies).

-Note that we cannot respond to or return material unless you enclose this application fee as well as an SASE or include an email address.
+Note that we cannot respond to or return physical submissions unless you enclose an SASE or include an email address.

 When Can You Expect to Hear From Us?

 No news is not necessarily good news, but it may be.
 We try to get back to authors within six weeks.
 Few manuscripts that we receive are accepted without substantial changes.
 Others may be promising but not good enough that we can make an offer of publication at that stage.
-If we suggest that you get work your formally assessed, be encouraged.
+If we suggest that you get work your formally assessed by us or by another reputable assessment service, be encouraged.
 Remember that at least 95% of the submissions we receive are simply rejected.

 For further information on how we review submissions, please click through to the IP Rolling Picks page.